- 1 3 Ingredients Strawberry Jelly

 To demould, run a knife around the set jelly and kkep the bowl in a plate filled with water for a minute or so.
 Invert itband the silky smooth jelly will slide out.

 - You may use fresh or frozen whole strawberries.

-- Use of beetroot is optional and is added to impart dark red colour to the jelly.
+- Use of beetroot is optional and is added to impart a dark red color to the jelly.

-- Quantity of beetroot may vary depending upon the colour of strawberries.
+- The quantity of beetroot may vary depending upon the color of strawberries.

 - Brown sugar can be substituted with white sugar or any other sweetener.

-- Quantity of sugar may vary depending upon the tartness or sweetness of strawberries.
+- The quantity of sugar may vary depending upon the tartness or sweetness of strawberries.

 - Add agar powder only to the boiling strawberries.
 If using agar in the form of strands or grass then you need to dissolve it first in regular water.